Dynamics of ranking: Discussion

 \subsubsection{Competing interest statement}

 A.-L.B. is founder of Foodome, ScipherMedicine, and Datapolis, companies that explore the role of networks in health and urban environments.
 G.I. is founder of Predify, a data science consulting startup in Mexico.
-All other authors declare no competing interest. } { }
+C.P. and C.G. declare no competing interest. }